alexk99/the_router/vrrp/vrrp_lab_1.md

 ## 2) Changing priority.

-Changing priority to a value less then other's VRRP router, should trigger a new master election.
+Changing priority to a value less then other VRRP router priority value should trigger a new master election.

 	rcli vrrp group 10 dev v3 prio 50

-TheRouter has transitioned to backup state, and cisco became a master router.
+TheRouter has transitioned to a backup state and cisco became a master router.

 	h5 ~ # rcli sh vrrp
 	vif v3 (port 0, vid 0.3, type 0) - group 10